rkillickdev/the-coffee-run/README.md

 elif step == "edit" and int(user_input) > 10 or int(user_input) + user_order.total_drinks > 10:
 ```

 However, on further testing, I realised that the value for user_order.total_drinks was still taking into account the quantity for the item that the user was trying to edit.
-As you can see in the image below, I should have been able to ammend the flat white order from 8 to 3:
+As you can see in the image below, I should have been able to amend the flat white order from 8 to 3:

 ![Edit Quantities Bug](docs/bugs/edit-quantities-bug.png)

 I therefore needed to set the quantity value to zero for the item being edited and then recalculate drinks total by calling get_drinks_total method on the user_order instance of Order.
-When the updated quantity is entered by the user, the item being edited has a quantity value of zero rather than it’s existing quantity.
+When the updated quantity is entered by the user, the item being edited has a quantity value of zero rather than its existing quantity.
 I achieved this by adding the following code in the input_options function:

 ```python
 elif option == "edit":